Oscar the Grouch: Performing Oscar

 During the first season of Sesame Street, the street set was arranged in such a way that Spinney, who was right-handed, was forced to operate Oscar's head with his left hand.
 After the set was redesigned, Spinney was able to switch hands.

-In scenes where Big Bird and Oscar (both performed by Spinney) interact in a scene together, the situation has varied depending on the number of lines one or the other is given.
-When Spinney performed Big Bird, a second puppeteer operated Oscar to Spinney's vocals; occasionally, Matt Vogel instead operated the Big Bird puppet to a vocal track by Spinney, while he performed Oscar.
-Previous Oscar puppeteers have included Jerry Nelson and Jim Martin.
+In scenes where Oscar and Big Bird (both performed by Spinney) interact together, the situation has varied depending on the number of lines one or the other is given.
+When Spinney performed Big Bird, a second puppeteer operated Oscar to Spinney's vocals; occasionally, Matt Vogel instead operated the Big Bird puppet to a vocal track by Spinney, who in turn performed Oscar.
+Other Oscar puppeteers have included Jerry Nelson and Jim Martin.

 In 2015, due to being diagnosed with dystonia, Spinney no longer puppeteered Oscar full-time on the show.
 Eric Jacobson became his understudy; often lip-syncing to a prerecorded vocal track by Spinney, and other times doing the voice himself.
 Spinney continued to provide Oscar's voice on the series for seasons 46 and 47, as well as select commercials, online videos, and the special Once Upon a Sesame Street Christmas.
-Afterwards, Spinney entered semi-retirement, and Eric Jacobson fully assumed the role.
-Despite this, Spinney continued to receive onscreen credit for playing the characters through Season 50.
+Afterwards, Spinney entered semi-retirement, and Jacobson fully assumed the role.
+Despite this, Spinney continued to receive onscreen credit for playing the characters through season 50.

 On October 17, 2018, Spinney announced his official retirement from both his characters.
-The following day, he recorded his final performances as Oscar the Grouch and Big Bird as part of Episode 5022 for the series' landmark 50th anniversary, though, when the episode aired, none of his vocals were kept in.
-Spinney's final vocal performance as Oscar the Grouch to air was for Episode 4731.
+The following day, he recorded his final performances as Oscar the Grouch and Big Bird as part of episode 5022 for the series' landmark 50th anniversary, though, when the episode aired, none of his vocals were kept in.
+Spinney's final vocal performance as Oscar the Grouch to air was for episode 4731.